seankmartin/skm-foam/projects/simuran.md

 3. Elephant
 4. NWB NC?

+## GUI requirements

+1. Dynamically adding nodes either via another window or a popup menu.
+2. Support custom nodes.
+3. Set parameters on nodes and use these for computation.
+4. Show plots on right click.
+5. Show tooltips of variables.

+Currently planning to implement in dear pygui, but check https://www.blenderfreak.com/tutorials/node-editor-tutorial-series/ if not working out.

 ## Best GUI tool

 - Likely the best thing to use is to continue with pyside (maybe use 6), which is basically pyqt.